car insurance no-claims class

 The topic in brief and concise terms

-• 1 claim-free year: Classification in SF class 1
+• 1 claim-free year: classification in SF class 1

-• 3 claim-free years: Classification in SF class 3
+• 3 claim-free years: classification in SF class 3

-• 5 claim-free years: Classification in SF class 5
+• 5 claim-free years: classification in SF class 5

-• 10 claim-free years: Classification in SF class 10
+• 10 claim-free years: classification in SF class 10

-• 15 claim-free years: Classification in SF class 15
+• 15 claim-free years: classification in SF class 15

 This system clearly shows how accident-free driving directly translates into lower costs for your SF class insurance.

-The specific regulations regarding no-claims discount classes, contribution rates, and downgrades are determined by each insurer in their General Terms and Conditions (AVB).
-Since the deregulation of the insurance market in 1994, there has been no legal standardisation of the no-claims discount class tables or contribution rates.
-Each provider calculates independently here.
-When comparing insurance, pay attention not only to the price but also to the details of the no-claims discount class regulation.
-This particularly concerns the downgrade tables and the conditions for a discount protection.
-Our expert tip: Keep old insurance documents well.
-In the event of a longer insurance break, proof of the last achieved no-claims discount class can be crucial to avoid being classified as a novice driver again.
-The transfer of car insurance to a child is an example where precise knowledge of the conditions is important.
+The exact rules for no-claims classes, premium rates and downgrades are set by each insurer in its General Terms and Conditions of Insurance (AVB).
+Since the deregulation of the insurance market in 1994, there has no longer been any statutory standardisation of no-claims class tables or premium rates.
+Each provider calculates these independently.
+When comparing insurance policies, pay attention not only to the price, but also to the details of the no-claims class rules.
+This applies in particular to the downgrade tables and the conditions for no-claims bonus protection.
+Our expert tip: keep old insurance documents in a safe place.
+After a longer break in cover, proof of the last no-claims class achieved can be crucial to avoid being classified as a new driver again.
+The transfer of car insurance to a child is one example where a precise understanding of the conditions is important.

 Here are some measures to improve your SF class:

-1. Always drive proactively and avoid accidents.
+1. Always drive defensively and avoid accidents.

-5. Research special classifications for second cars.
+5. Find out about special ratings for second cars.

 FAQ